Hofstede’s 6 Cultural Dimensions Examples

 Collectivism

-Collectivism refers to the collectivistic culture of society where people prefer to work together and foster interdependent achievement.
-Collectivist members like to work in groups and try to help each other.
-They like to work in groups instead of working alone.
-In this culture, relationship prevails over task in the business setting.
-They also highlight group identity and group success.
+Collectivism refers to a culture in which people prefer to work together and foster interdependent achievement.
+Collectivist members like working in groups and helping each other.
+They like working in groups rather than alone.
+In this culture, relationship prevails over tasks in the business setting.
+They also enhance group identity and group success.
 Hence, they are cooperative, obedient, and self-sacrificing.
-The family member maintains strong relationships with members in collectivism.
+In collectivist cultures, family members maintain strong relationships with other members.
 On the other hand, family members do not focus on maintaining strong relationships in an individualistic society.

 Collectivistic Countries Examples

 Collectivist cultures are common in Asian and Latin American countries.
 Guatemala, Ecuador, Venezuela, Indonesia, Pakistan, Taiwan, South Korea, China, Bangladesh, and Malaysia are considered the most collectivistic nations globally.
 According to Hofstede’s cultural dimensions model, a low score in this dimension indicates a collectivistic society.
-For example, Guatemala has ranked the most collectivistic country in the world with a score of 06, following Ecuador with 08, Venezuela with 12, Indonesia with 14, Pakistan with 14, Taiwan with 17, South Korea with 18, China with 20, Bangladesh with 20, and Malaysia with 26.
+For example, Guatemala has ranked as the most collectivistic country in the world, with a score of 06, followed by Ecuador with 08, Venezuela with 12, Indonesia with 14, Pakistan with 14, Taiwan with 17, South Korea with 18, China with 20, Bangladesh with 20, and Malaysia with 26.
 So, people from these countries prefer to work in groups and intend to achieve shared goals.

 Collectivistic Countries Examples

-Hofstede Cultural Dimensions Masculinity vs. Femininity
+Hofstede Cultural Dimensions: Masculinity vs. Femininity

-Differences Between Individualistic and Collectivistic Culture
+Differences Between Individualistic and Collectivistic Cultures

 Individualistic Culture